15 Incredible Fall Foliage Destinations Around the World

 Cherry blossom season isn’t the only time Japan’s trees shine.
 Kyoto’s world-famous beauty is on full display every autumn.
 The second half of November is the peak time for leaf peeping in the “City of 10,000 Shrines.”
 The maple leaves around Tofuku-ji Temple carpet the earth with their vivid red leaves.

-This stunning UNESCO World Heritage area is a blend of various national and provincial parks.
+This stunning UNESCO World Heritage area covers a mix of national and provincial parks.
 The staggering peaks and alpine lakes are a year-round wonder.
 In Jasper National Park, the larch needles start changing colors in late August; other parks begin displaying their golden tones between September and early October.

 Each autumn, the aspens within this ancient woodland add pops of yellow to the sea of Caledonian pines.
 Your Scottish Highland leaf peeping experience will likely be soundtracked by the roars of rutting red deer stags.

-Let’s face it, the Great Wall’s impressive any time of year.
-Still, it looks truly magical against a backdrop of orange and crimson trees.
-The Mutianyu portion of the wall is particularly forested, so it’s your best bet for some awe-inspiring autumnal views.
+Let’s face it, the Great Wall is impressive any time of year, but it looks truly magical against a backdrop of orange and crimson trees.
+The Mutianyu portion of the wall is thickly forested, so it’s your best bet for some awe-inspiring autumnal views.
 Peak foliage usually occurs between mid-October and mid-November.

 Among the world’s oldest working canals, this waterway has been used since the mid-17th century.
 In autumn, you can glide beneath a canopy of orange and red leaves.